Cedra Fungible Asset (FA) End‑to‑End Guide

 - If output looks correct, publish.

-- Save the printed Metadata object address (admin + capability store).
+- Save the printed Metadata object address.

 cedra move compile --named-addresses CedraFungible=default